rethinkdb/rethinkdb-rs/0-getting-started/install/ubuntu.md

 # With binaries #

-We provide binaries for both 32-bit and 64-bit Ubuntu Lucid and above (>= 10.04).
+We provide binaries for both 32-bit and 64-bit Ubuntu Precise and above (>= 12.04).

 To install the server, you have to add the [RethinkDB repository](http://download.rethinkdb.com/apt) to your list of